Slevinski/SignWriting_Character_Viewer/README.md

 ### Version 2 Character Encoding Forms
  * [SignWriting Character Viewer v2][69]

-For the 2016 font development work, the font design has been streamlined to simplify the design to eliminate Private Use Area characters and eliminate the use of feature files with almost 100,000 ligature statements
+For the 2016 font development work, the font design has been streamlined to simplify the design to eliminate Private Use Area characters and eliminate the use of feature files with almost 100,000 ligature statements.
+For 2017 font work, additional Unicode characters were added to complete the encoding of SignWriting text.

 Symbol Keys
 S10000..S38b07; ISWA 2010 Symbol Keys
 ASCII characters, UTF-8 compatible.
 [Symbol keys][19] used as glyph names in the font files.

-Unicode 10
+SignWriting in Unicode (SWU)
+experimental encoding supported by the Center for Sutton Movement Writing, inc.
-Plane 4; Sutton SignWriting
+Overwrites the Sutton SignWriting block and uses Plane 4.
 Codepoints used as glyph id in the font files.
 Uses 1 character per symbol.

-The characters conversions implementation can be found in the [SignWriting 2010 JavaScript Library][60] in the "sw10.js" file under functions "uni10" for the Unicode 10 proposal.
+The characters conversions implementation can be found in the [Sutton SignWriting JavaScript Library][61] in the "SuttonSignWriting.js" file under functions "ssw.opt" and "ssw.uni".

 ### Version 1 Character Encoding Forms